jshearer/kebab-hash/README.md

 `foo-bar`. `kebab-hash` solves this problem by appending a hash of the input to the output string.
 So these two examples become `foo-bar-XXX` and `foo-bar-YYY` instead.

+# Node only

+This package is designed for use on the server (node) not in the browser.
+PRs welcome.